sidekiq-scheduler/sidekiq-scheduler/README.md

 ## The Spring preloader and Testing your initializer via Rails console

-If you're pulling in your schedule from a YML file via an initializer as shown, be aware that the Spring application preloader included with Rails will interefere with testing via the Rails console.
+If you're pulling in your schedule from a YML file via an initializer as shown, be aware that the Spring application preloader included with Rails will interfere with testing via the Rails console.

 **Spring will not reload initializers** unless the initializer is changed.
 Therefore, if you're making a change to your YML schedule file and reloading Rails console to see the change, Spring will make it seem like your modified schedule is not being reloaded.